LBPHacker/R216/manual.md

 merged with whatever 16-bit value is written to RAM on a direct write.

 The R216K4A is very similar to the R216K2A model, except its RAM has 4096 cells.
+Likewise, the R216K8B has 8192 cells.
+I had to fiddle around with it a bit to squeeze that many cells in, hence the change in the suffix from A to B.

 ### Instruction set